simeononsecurity/simeononsecurity.ch/content/articles/best-data-recovery-tools-recover-lost-files/index.en.md

 ### TestDisk

 When it comes to **data recovery tools for Linux**, **TestDisk** is a popular choice among users.
-It is an open-source software designed to recover lost partitions and repair file systems.
+It's an open-source software designed to recover lost partitions and repair file systems.
 TestDisk supports various operating systems, including Linux, Windows, and macOS.

 Key features of TestDisk include:

 - Ability to recover lost partitions and repair damaged file systems.
-- Support for a wide range of file systems including NTFS, FAT32, exFAT, ext2, ext3, ext4, and more.
+- Support for many file systems including NTFS, FAT32, exFAT, ext2, ext3, ext4, and more.
 - Command-line interface for advanced users and a step-by-step guide for beginners.

 To learn more about TestDisk and download the software, visit their [official website](https://www.cgsecurity.org/wiki/TestDisk).

 ### PhotoRec

 **PhotoRec** is another powerful data recovery tool that works well on Linux systems.
-It is an open-source software that specializes in recovering lost files including photos, videos, documents, and archives from a variety of storage devices.
+It's an open-source software that specializes in recovering lost files including photos, videos, documents, and archives from a variety of storage devices.

 Key features of PhotoRec include: